CarlWebster/Citrix-Cloud-Daas-/CC_Inventory_V1.txt

 # This script is based on the CVAD V3.00 doc script

+#Version 1.28.003 1-Aug-2025 (Thanks to CG from Citrix who privded this information)
+#	Added more settings configurable by Set-BrokerServiceConfigurationData
+#		Core.MaxOpEventsToPurge (2411)
+#			Type: int
+#			Default: 7000
+#			Info: Minimum=1000
+#			Summary: Maximum number of already sent operational events to purge
+#					 from the journal in a single database delete operation.
+The
+#					 default value allows a maximum of ~20 million events per day
+#					 to be deleted.
+#
+#		HostingManagementSettings.CancelAutoMaintenanceMode (2503)
+#			Type: bool
+#			Default: false
+#			Info:
+#			Summary: When this setting is True, if a VDA has been automatically placed
+#					 into maintenance mode following multiple failed registrations
+#					 (see MaxFailedRegistrationsAllowed) but later registers successfully,
+#					 the VDA is automatically removed from maintenance mode.
+#
+#					 When this setting is False, or the VDA was placed into maintenance
+#					 mode by the admin, then the VDA remains in maintenance mode even if
+#					 it later registers successfully.
+#
+#		LhcSettings.TrustServiceKeySyncIntervalSecs (2503)
+#			Type: int
+#			Default: 120
+#			Info: Seconds Minimum=60
+#			Summary: The interval at which LHC would check with Trust service for updated service keys.
+#
+#		XmsSettings.PowerStateCacheEntryExpiryTimeSecs (2503)
+#			Type: int
+#			Default: 1800
+#			Info: Seconds Minimum=60
+#			Summary: Time after which a power state cache entry is expired.
+#
+#		XmsSettings.PowerStateCachePollingIntervalSecs (2411)
+#			Type: int
+#			Default: 300
+#			Info: Seconds Minimum=60
+#			Summary: Time after which the power state cache is refreshed from the database.
+#
+#		XmsSettings.UniqueDeviceIdOptions (2411)
+#			Type: int
+#			Default: 0
+#			Info: Minimum=0 Maximum=3
+#			Summary: Specifies options to use when trying to ensure that the client device
+#					 ID received from WSP/SF is unique.
+This setting should not be changed
+#					 from its default value except to workaround specific issues observed
+#					 in a particular site.
+#
+#					 The value is a bit mask where the bits have the following meanings:
+#
+#					 Bit 0: When set, causes the client device ID to be unconditionally
+#					 qualified by the client's IP address.
+This can rectify session
+#					 reconnection problems caused by non-unique device IDs, but can
+#					 conversely cause session reconnection problems if network infrastructure
+#					 such as firewalls or load balancers causes the IP address of a client
+#					 device to change over time even when actively connected to a VDA.
+#
+#					 Bit 1: When set, if no device ID is received or its value is known to be
+#					 non-unique, do not try substituting the client name for the device ID,
+#					 but instead use the client IP address.
+This may avoid problems caused
+#					 where multiple devices are reporting the same non-unique client name.
+#
 #Version 1.28.002 30-Jul-2025 - Thanks to Ferroque Systems, Michael Shuster, Lina FLorez, and Richard Faulkner for the help in gathering data for this update.
 #	In Function GetRolePermissions:
 #		Added new permissions